yuting1214/Udacity_capstone/proposal.md

 # Benchmark model

-For Part 1., PCA for dimenionality reduction; K-mean for cluserting.
+For Part 1., PCA for dimensionality reduction; K-mean for clustering.

-For Part 2., Supervised learning models with some adjustment to deal with the issue of imbalanced labels.
+For Part 2., Supervised learning models with some adjustments to deal with the issue of imbalanced labels.

 # Evaluation metrics

-For Part 1. an valid evaluation metric could be any reasonable decisions from the processing of data, so there is no clear metric to measure the success.
+For Part 1. a valid evaluation metric could be any reasonable decisions from the processing of data, so there is no clear metric to measure the success.
 For Part 2.
 Since it's a binary classification problem, use AUC as a measurement of models' performance/